-This instant Kerala-style mango pickle is a tangy recipe made using raw mangoes and spices.
-It comes together in just 45 minutes (including rest time) and is a must-have item on sadya.
-Here is how to make it.
+This Kerala-Style Instant Mango Pickle (Nurukka Manga Achar) is a tangy recipe made using raw mangoes and spices.
+It comes together in 45 minutes (including rest time) and is a must-have item on onam sadya.
+Here is how to make it (vegan).

 Jump to:

-Kerala-style mango pickle (nurukku manga achar) is a simple instant pickle made using all-time favorite raw mangoes.
+Kerala-Style Mango Pickle (Nurukku Manga Achar) is a simple, instant pickle made using raw green mangoes.
 This pickle is popularly made for sadhya for festivals (onam and vishu) and special occasions.

 Ingredients

-Raw Mangoes – Choose the mangoes that are less fibrous and sour.
-These days, raw mangoes are usually available throughout the year, so you can make this pickle any time.
+Raw Mangoes – Choose green mangoes that are less fibrous and sour.
+These days, raw mangoes are usually available throughout the year so you can make this pickle any time.

 Garlic – Whole peeled garlic cloves give this pickle a nice garlicky flavor.

-Curry Leaves – Curry leaves adds a nice flavor and also gives it a South Indian touch.
+Curry Leaves – Curry leaves adds a nice flavor and give it a South Indian touch.

-Sesame Oil – Use sesame oil for this pickle, but if you can’t find it you can use any oil of your choice, mustard oil, sunflower oil, etc works fine.
+Sesame Oil – Use sesame oil for this pickle, but if you can’t find it, you can use any oil you choose; mustard oil, sunflower oil, etc., works fine.

-Other Ingredients – Other than the above ingredients, we will also need salt, mustard seeds, fenugreek seeds, asafoetida, turmeric powder, red chili powder, and white vinegar.
+Other Ingredients – You will also need salt, brown mustard seeds, fenugreek seeds (methi dana), asafoetida (hing), turmeric powder, red chili powder, and white vinegar.

-You can also add in a little jaggery, if the mangoes are too sour.
+You can also add a little jaggery if the mangoes are too sour.

-Wash the raw mangoes and wipe them well with a kitchen towel.
-Cut the flesh into 1-inch cubes with skin on.
+Wash 1 pound (500 g) of raw green mangoes and wipe them well with a kitchen towel.
+Cut the flesh into 1-inch cubes with the skin on.
 Discard the pit.
-We will need 500 grams of mangoes.
-You can either choose 2 large mangoes or 3-4 small ones.

 Mix well and keep aside for 30 minutes.

-Heat 4 tablespoon sesame oil in a pan.
-Once the oil is hot, add 1 teaspoon mustard seeds and 1 teaspoon fenugreek seeds and fry on medium heat for a few seconds.
+Heat 4 tablespoon sesame oil in a pan over medium heat.
+Once the oil is hot, add mustard and fenugreek seeds powder and fry for 5-6 seconds.

-Add 1 teaspoon turmeric powder, 3 tablespoon Kashmiri red chili powder, and 2 teaspoon white vinegar and fry for another 3-4 seconds.
+Now add 1 teaspoon turmeric powder, 3 tablespoon Kashmiri red chili powder, and 2 teaspoon white vinegar, and fry for another 3-4 seconds.

 Serving Suggestions

-You can also serve it along with Theplas, Tawa Paratha or Stuffed Parathas.
+You can also serve it with Theplas, Tawa Paratha, or stuffed parathas like Aloo Paratha, Gobi Paratha, Broccoli Paratha, etc.

 Storage Suggestions

-This fresh and instant mango pickle lasts in the refrigerator for up to 7 days.
-Always make it fresh for the best taste.
+This fresh and instant mango pickle lasts up to 7 days in the refrigerator.
 At room temperature, it will last for a day or two.

 Recipe Card